ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 }
 ```

-The schema is defined, now you can define the model-view converters.
+Once the schema is defined, you can now define the model-view converters.

 ### Defining converters